-Travel credit cards are a great way to earn rewards for both travel and everyday purchases.
-Airline credit cards are especially great for those who frequently travel – either for work or play – and can help you get a free trip, travel-class upgrade, or even lounge access just for using the card!
+Travel credit cards are a great way to earn rewards for travel and save money on everyday purchases.
+Airline credit cards are especially great for those who frequently travel – either for work or play – and can help you get a free trip, travel-class upgrade, or even airport lounge access just for using the card!
 But what are the best airline cards, and how should you choose an airline rewards credit card that suits your needs?

 Should You Get an Airline Rewards Credit Card?

 First things first – is an airline rewards card the right option for you?
 Typically, most airline rewards credit cards require either good or excellent credit to qualify.
 The reason behind this hurdle is that often these types of cards come with great benefits and introductory perks, and credit issuers are wary of simply giving away free money to risky applicants.

 If you don’t have excellent credit, however, fear not: there are still rewards cards available.
 The Discover It Secured Card is one example of a secured credit card that offers travelers who either have bad credit or no credit history at all.

 Those seeking an airline card for average credit also have options.
 The Free Spirit® Points Mastercard® from First Bank and Trust and Creditshop (the issuer of the Mercury Mastercard) is an example of a credit card offering from a major airline for people with average or subpar credit.
 The card earns points in Spirit Airline’s Free Spirit loyalty program and even comes with a sign-up bonus of up to 15,000 points.

 What to Look for In an Airline Rewards Credit Card

 When it comes to airline cards, there are dozens of things that could be considered, depending on the wants and needs of everyone.
 There are, however, a few critical things for which all travelers should be looking out.